UW-Hydro/MetSim/docs/examples.rst

 -----------------------
 Daily values can be output by specifying a ``time_step`` of ``1440`` in the configuration file, such as the one shown in the previous section.
-This will prevent MetSim's disaggregation routines from being run.
+This will prevent MetSim's disaggregation routines from being run, and the results written out will be daily values.

 Translating formats of daily values
 -----------------------------------